theryanl/LLM-rationality/inverse_model/README.md

 Code to query the LLM results are in: inverse_model.py, fix_queries.py (for partial fixes).
 To run, use run_inverse.sh, run_inverse_neg.sh, or run_inverse_batch.sh.
 Batches are used for GPT-4o only in our implementation, but are recommended since they are 50% cheaper.

 Code to compute the human results are in: choicesort.m, choicesort_representativeness.m, printresults_fractional.py.
-These are also from https://github.com/alanjern/preferencelearning/tree/master/Experiment%201/Data.
+These are referenced from https://github.com/alanjern/preferencelearning/tree/master/Experiment%201.

 Code to run the analysis is in: analysis.py.
 To run, use run_analysis.sh.